UPHEAVAL IN TIBET IN THE LATE 1950s

 “Land and other means of production including animals, farm implements and houses confiscated or bought by the state were redistributed fairly and reasonably among the poor serfs, serf owners and their agents, with priority given to the first group.
 In livestock breeding areas, while the animals owned by manorial lords and herd owners who participated in the rebellion were confiscated and distributed among the herdsmen, no struggle was waged against those who did not participate, their stock was not redistributed, and no class differentiation was made.
 Instead, the policy of mutual benefit to both herd owners and herdsmen was implemented.
 Under the leadership of the Communist Party, the million serfs overthrew the cruel system of feudal serfdom and abolished the regulations and contracts that had condemned them to exploitation and oppression for generations.
 They received land, domestic animals, farm implements and houses and were emancipated politically.
 In September 1965, the Tibet Autonomous Region was officially established.
 The Tibetans have since embarked on a road of socialist transformation, cautiously but steadily.” |

-Separatists in Tibet
+Separatists and the C.I.A. in Tibet

+The Khams (Tibetans from the Kham province of Tibet) launched a separatist movement in the mid 1950s after their homeland was annexed by the Chinese and added to Sichuan province and they we ordered to turn in their guns.
 Many Khams wore pictures of the Dalai Lama in amulets worn around their necks which they believed would protect them from bullets.
 For the Khams the Buddhist love of all living things did not extend to the Chinese.
-One guerilla in the film Shadow Circus: The CIA in Tibet said, “When we kill an animal, we say a prayer, But when we killed Chinese, no prayer came to our lips."
+One guerilla in the film "Shadow Circus: The CIA in Tibet" said, “When we kill an animal, we say a prayer, But when we killed Chinese, no prayer came to our lips."

 The C.I.A. agreed to help the Khams by training them in guerilla warfare and helping them run operations in Tibet against the Chinese.
 The lord chamberlain for the Dalai Lama and other high official were very enthusiastic about the operation.
 The Dalai Lama himself was skeptical about its aims and its chances of success.
 The operation, codenamed ST CIRCUS, was by all accounts a disaster.
 [Source: Melinda Lu, Newsweek, April 19, 1999]

 After the fighting in Tibet intensified, many Tibetans fled to a refugee camp near Darjeling, India, where the C.I.A., recruited fighters.
 The first of these recruits were trained by the C.I.A. and parachuted into Tibet from B-17s that took off from an airstrip near Dhaka in present-day Bangladesh.
 Outfit with communication equipment, they met up with resistance fighters near Lhasa and helped them coordinate their operations.